cerner/carbon-graphs/docs/contributing/README.md

 ### Deploying the site to GitHub

-Deployment of site is automated, and will be performed when PR is merged to `master` branch.
+Deployment of site is automated, and will be performed when PR is merged to `main` branch.

 ## Breaking changes